Bledsoe County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: You were likely issued a temporary driving permit at the time of your arrest.
-This permit is valid until your ALR hearing takes place or until the suspension period officially begins, whichever comes first.
-Check the permit carefully for the expiration date.
+• Temporary Permit: You may have received a temporary driving permit at the time of your arrest.
+This permit is valid until your ALR hearing or until the suspension period begins, whichever comes first.

 If You Refused Testing

-- Implied Consent Law in Tennessee: By driving on Tennessee roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
-Refusing to do so results in an automatic license suspension, typically longer than the suspension for failing a test.
+• Implied Consent Law: Tennessee's implied consent law means that by driving on Tennessee roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
+Refusal to do so carries administrative penalties.

 The ALR/Administrative Hearing